MahakThakre/Freshcart-A-Grocery-App/README.md

 ~/go/bin/MailHog
 ```

+## Accessing the Application
+- The Flask backend will run by default on http://127.0.0.1:5000/.
+The Vue.js frontend will run by default on http://localhost:8080/.

 ## Additional Information
 - **FreshCart can send emails and daily reminders via GSpace.**
 - **Built with Vue CLI, making it easy to install and run.**